Stock market today: S&P 500 and Nasdaq hit record highs, led by more gains in tech companies - ExBulletin

 Stock market today: S&P 500 and Nasdaq hit record highs, led by more gains in tech companies

+NEW YORK (AP) Wall Street's latest winning month is heading toward a quiet end as U.S. stocks drift around their record highs.

+The S&P 500 rose 0.3% in afternoon trading, continuing its streak of modest moves since hitting a absolute record last week.
+The Dow Jones Industrial Average was down 45 points, or 0.1%, as of 2:29 p.m.
+Eastern Time.
+The Nasdaq Composite Index was up 0.5% and sits just below its record set in 2021.

 In the bond market, yields eased after a decline inflation report showed that prices across the country rose about as expected last month.
-That eased concerns that had been building on Wall Street that inflation data could show an uncomfortable reacceleration.
-Earlier reports had shown that prices rose more than expected in January, both in consumer And wholesale levels.
+That eased concerns on Wall Street that inflation data would show a worrying reacceleration.
+Earlier reports had shown that prices rose more than expected in January to consumer And wholesale levels.

 Even though inflation has been higher than it has been in some time, this may be more of a flash in the pan than the start of something worse, Brian Jacobsen said, chief economist at Annex Wealth Management.

-Thursday's report kept intact hopes that the Federal Reserve could begin cutting interest rates in June.
-Such an approach would relieve pressure on the economy and boost investment prices, and the Fed has indicated that several reductions could take place this year.
+Wednesday's report kept intact hopes that the Federal Reserve could begin cutting interest rates in June.
+Such an approach would relieve pressure on the economy and raise investment prices, and the Fed has already indicated that several reductions could take place this year.

-Traders have recently pushed back their forecasts for when the Fed might start cutting rates.
-A series of strong reports on the economy pushed back expectations from March.
+More recently, traders have pushed back their forecasts for when the Fed might start cutting rates.
+A series of reports showing the economy remains stronger than expected have pushed back expectations from March.
 Another report on Thursday showed the U.S. was outnumbered workers applied for unemployment benefits last week than economists expected.
 This is the last signal of a a remarkably resilient labor market.

-In the meantime, hope is that a solid economy This will fuel U.S. corporate profit growth, even if it means delaying the rate cut.
+In the meantime, hope is this solid economy This will fuel U.S. corporate profit growth, even if it means delaying the rate cut.

 Salesforce.com became one of the latest companies to report earnings for the latest quarter that beat analysts' expectations late Wednesday.
 The customer resource management software company also announced plans to begin paying a quarterly dividend to its investors, but it gave revenue forecasts for the coming year that were slightly below analysts' expectations.
-Its stock rose 3% after oscillating between gains and losses in the morning.
+Its stock was up 2.3% after reversing an earlier loss.

+Best Buy gained 1.3% after its release better than expected profits and revenues.
+The retailer also said it was increasing its dividend and growing its paying membership.

-Hormel Foods led the S&P 500 with a 14.6% jump after reporting higher-than-expected earnings and revenue.
-It cited broad-based growth in its brands, including Skippy peanut butter, Chi-Chis salsa and Corn Nuts snacks.
+Hormel Foods also reported higher-than-expected profits and revenue.
+It cited broad-based growth in its brands, including Skippy Peanut Better, Chi-Chis Salsa and Corn Nuts Snacks.
+Its stock jumped 13.2%.

-Nvidia climbed 1.9% to claw back losses from a consecutive decline, a rare incident in what has been a monstrous run amid Wall Street's frenzy over artificial intelligence technology.
-Because it is one of the most important stocks on Wall Street, Nvidia has been one of the most powerful forces lifting the S&P 500.

-C3.ai jumped 24.5% after the software maker reported a smaller loss than analysts expected and higher revenue.

-They helped offset Bath & Body Works' 5.4% decline.
+They helped offset a 4.5% drop for Bath & Body Works.
 The seller of perfumes, body lotions and three-wick candles reported better-than-expected profit, helped by a strong holiday season, but it said its sales could weaken this coming year.

-Chemours fell 31.5% after putting its CEO and two other top executives on administrative leave while its board's audit committee conducted a review.
+Chemours fell 34.9% after putting three top executives, including its CEO, on administrative leave while its board's audit committee conducts a review.
 The company said it needed more time to complete its year-end reporting process and delayed its quarterly results release, which was originally scheduled for Wednesday.

 In foreign stock markets, indices were mixed.